adanilkov/void-client/README.md

 # Void Client

-The Void Client is a an injectable client that runs off of the popular Minecraft client, Lunar Client, using the JNI (Java Native Interface).
+The Void Client is a an injectable client that runs off of the popular Minecraft client, Lunar Client, through the JNI (Java Native Interface).
 Throughout this project I have delved deeply into reverse engineering and thus have deepened my understanding of lower level programming as well as KM/UM interactions—all though not directly present in this particular project due to several revisions.

 ## Project Overview